Ensembl/webvm/README.txt

 *** APACHE2_MODS
 The path to files for the LoadModule directive.
 Default is for Ubuntu.
+*** APACHE2_SHARE
+The path to icons and errors.
+Default is for Ubuntu.
 *** WEBDIR
 WEBDIR points to the git working copy.
 It contains your ServerRoot, htdocs etc..